New Cancer Vaccine Shows Promise in Melanoma

 Dr. Suresh Nair, Lehigh Valley Topper Cancer Institute physician-in-chief and chair of the Medical Oncology Board of the American Board of Internal Medicine, is the lead researcher for the trial at Lehigh Valley.

 The trial, Nair explained, is “patient-friendly,” “because essentially, they're getting standard of care plus a vaccine.
-This particular trial is a phase 2, non-randomized trial, so everybody is getting the vaccine, which from a patient standpoint is a plus.
-Because we're trying to replicate the 80% response rate seen in very limited testing in Norway.”
+This particular trial is a phase 2, non-randomized trial, so everybody is getting the vaccine, which from a patient standpoint is a plus.”

 Nair explained how the vaccine works to treat melanoma, and what it could represent in the armamentarium of cancer treatment.